vince-lam/vince-lam.github.io/_posts/2023-11-08-openai-dev-day.md

 ### The GPT Store: A New Marketplace

 The GPT Store could potentially become the "Apple App Store" for AI, allowing developers to either keep their custom GPTs private, share them within an enterprise, or publish them publicly.
 The revenue-sharing model is still to be disclosed, but it's clear that this platform will impact startups and businesses that have built wrapper services/Chatbots around OpenAI's API.

+I feel that these GPTs will tackle many consumer facing use cases and queries.
+However, there is still much room for alternative solutions due to the following limitations of GPTs:

+* GPTs are powered by ChatGPT only.
+* Although GPTs can be embedded in websites, users can only use them whilst signed into ChatGPT in another browser.
+* OpenAI must approve each GPT and can restrict usage.
+* GPTs use very simple prompting techniques, more sophisticated ones are possible which can provide better results.

 ![GPT Store](/images/blog/2023-11-openai-gpts.jpeg)
 <p style="text-align: center;font-size:12px">GPT Store <a href="https://youtu.be/U9mJuUkhUzk">(Source)</a></p>